 Small or new businesses would usually start with someone like Australia Post.
 They’d then look at more specialist logistics companies as their online business grows.
 Companies like DHL and LinFox, for example.
-There’s also now a number of e-Commerce specific logistics companies.
+There are also now many e-Commerce-specific logistics companies.
 Companies like Fulfilio and e-store logistics, for example.
 They offer to handle all your online delivery needs.

 There may also be options specific to deliveries in your category.
 Food delivery from restaurants such as via Uber Eats and Menulog, for example.
 Local area alcohol delivery through companies like Jimmy Brings.

-When you outsource delivery, it’s important you find suppliers who are reliable and efficient.
+When you outsource delivery, you must find suppliers who are reliable and efficient.
 They also need to offer good value so you can keep your delivery costs low.